History of information theory: Early telecommunications

-Some of the oldest methods of telecommunications implicitly use many of the ideas that would later be quantified in information theory.
-Modern telegraphy, starting in the 1830s, used Morse code, in which more common letters (like "E", which is expressed as one "dot") are transmitted more quickly than less common letters (like "J", which is expressed by one "dot" followed by three "dashes").
+Some of the oldest methods of telecommunications implicitly used some of the ideas that were later formalized by Shannon in the development of information theory.
+In telegraphy, starting in the 1830s, Morse code considered the frequency of more common letters.
+Thus the letter "E", which is expressed as one "dot", is transmitted more quickly than less common letters like "J", which is expressed by one "dot" followed by three "dashes".
 The idea of encoding information in this manner is the cornerstone of lossless data compression.
 A hundred years later, frequency modulation illustrated that bandwidth can be considered merely another degree of freedom.
 The vocoder, now largely looked at as an audio engineering curiosity, was originally designed in 1939 to use less bandwidth than that of an original message, in much the same way that mobile phones now trade off voice quality with bandwidth.

 Quantitative ideas of information

 The most direct antecedents of Shannon's work were two papers published in the 1920s by Harry Nyquist and Ralph Hartley, who were both still research leaders at Bell Labs when Shannon arrived in the early 1940s.